kalding/hellogit/README.md

+even more changes.

-hello.
+more stuff.add stuff. hello.
 I am trying to learn git.
 Please don't make fun of me.